Al Musalla

 Al Musalla (المصلى) is a village situated in the northern region of the Kingdom of Bahrain, on the western outskirts of the capital city Manama.
 The villages lies under the Northern Governorate administrative region.
-The villages lies west of the village of Tashan and Khamis and north of Sehla.
+The village lies west of the village of Tashan and Khamis, north of Sehla and south of Jidhafs.

 The village is one of the most prominent villages in the country.
-As with most villages in the country, the village was the site of clashes between anti-government protesters and police during the Bahrain uprising.
+As with most villages in the country, it was the site of clashes between anti-government protesters and police during the Bahrain uprising.